 Likely a week – or so – longer than what seemed to be the most plausible scenario before yesterday’s session.
 I’m quite sure most people will agree that waiting an extra week for a truly massive price move doesn’t sound that bad after all, especially given that we’re already sitting on profits from the previous positions – everyone following my analyses to the letter profited from the last long trade in the miners, and many people profited handsomely by exiting the previous short position (GDX) on Feb.
 26, 2021 and (GDXJ) on Mar.
 4, 2021 – extremely close to the yearly bottom (at least so far).

 While the market’s moves don’t depend on me, analyzing the market thoroughly, diligently and carefully, and then reporting my findings to you (and keeping you updated), does.
-Therefore, during yesterday’s session, I sent the intraday Alert to my subscribers, in which I discussed the situation.
+Therefore, during yesterday’s session, I sent you the intraday Alert, in which I discussed the situation.
 Not much changed on the market since I posted/sent it, so today’s analysis is going to be an extension of what I wrote then.

 Let’s jump right into charts, starting with the USD Index.